 Vitamin D is best known for keeping bones strong and healthy.
 It helps the body absorb calcium, which helps prevents rickets in children and osteoporosis in adults.
 Muscles need vitamin D to move, and the immune system needs the nutrient to fight off bacteria and viruses.

-Emerging research suggests vitamin D may also help prevent certain types of cancer, diabetes, heart disease and multiple sclerosis.
-In addition to weak bones, pain and fatigue, a recent study found those with a vitamin D deficiency were more likely to develop Alzheimer’s or another form of dementia.
+Research suggests vitamin D may also help prevent certain types of cancer, diabetes, heart disease and multiple sclerosis.
+In addition to weak bones, pain and fatigue, a study found those with a vitamin D deficiency were more likely to develop Alzheimer’s or another form of dementia.

 Nicknamed the “sunshine nutrient,” vitamin D is produced in our bodies when skin is exposed to sunlight.
 According to the National Institute of Health, 10-15 minutes of sunshine three times a week on your face, arms, back or legs (without sunscreen) should be adequate.
 However, certain populations are at higher risk for a vitamin D deficiency.

 - Older adults.
 As people age the skin’s ability to produce vitamin D decreases.

 - People with dark skin.
 Darker skin absorbs less sunlight than lighter skin.

 - People in the northern part of the U.S. The farther one is from the equator, the less direct sunlight they receive, especially in the winter.

 - People who spend a lot of time indoors during the day.
 Whether someone is homebound, stuck in the office or works nights, people who are rarely outside tend not to get enough vitamin D from sunlight.
 It’s important to note, sunlight coming through a window doesn’t produce vitamin D.